Same-sex marriage in Iowa: Attempts to pass constitutional ban

-In 2023, a group of Republican lawmakers introduced two bills to add a same-sex marriage ban to the Iowa Constitution and declare the Respect for Marriage Act, signed into law by President Joe Biden in December 2022, inoperable in Iowa.
+In 2023, eight Republican lawmakers introduced two bills to the General Assembly; the first to add a same-sex marriage ban to the Iowa Constitution and the second to declare the Respect for Marriage Act, signed into law by President Joe Biden in December 2022, inoperable in Iowa.
 The bills, which political experts and advocates widely considered unconstitutional, were not moved out of committee and died in March 2023.
+In May 2025, Senator Sandy Salmon introduced an unsuccessful resolution to the General Assembly urging the U.S. Supreme Court to overturn Obergefell.
+The measure was likely to encounter significant civil opposition if passed, as the majority of Iowa residents support the legal recognition of same-sex marriage according to polling.